by Nebula Haze

 - Temperature may be too hot or cold – aim for 75-80°F

-- Too wet – seeds and seedling roots should always be moist, but should not stay wet
+- Too wet – seeds and seedling roots should always be moist, but should not be soaking wet

-- Bad seeds – It might not be you, it could be the seeds themselves!
+- Bad seeds – It might not be you, it could be the seeds themselves.
+Even if you purchase from a good breeder, sometimes you still get duds.
 How can I tell if seeds are viable?